Aura Lee 2:030:00/2:03

 “Larry & Elaine are full of energy and delightfully entertaining”

 More recently, she has directed and accompanied numerous musical theater productions and even starred in a few herself.
 Her favorite role to date is as Patsy in "Always Patsy Cline."
-Elaine also serves as organist/music director for an Episcopal Church.
+Elaine has also served as organist/music director for several churches throughout Tennessee.

 Elaine and Larry are well known for their meticulously crafted dulcimer duets, featuring Larry on standard dulcimer and Elaine on bass dulcimer.
 During the COVID-19 quarantine, they have focused their efforts on virtual learning, offering classes online that are designed to teach the various arrangements they create.